TedYooMCT/BlackJack/README.md

 ## Key Learning Opportunities:

+Learn the basic rules of the game - more information inside Game folder - README.md
 Gain insights into probability theory and its applications in card games - more information inside Players/TablePlayers folder - README.md
 Develop and train a reinforcement learning agent from scratch  - more information inside Players/RLPlayers folder - README.md
 Explore RL algorithms and strategies to optimize decision-making.